 Modern rolling mills are fully automated, high speed, and high capacity mills frequently include metallurgical treatment of materials being rolled in order to achieve the desired microstructure and /of mechanical properties of the rolled material.
 This level of perfection in the process of rolling and in the rolling mills has not been achieved by a single invention but it is the fruit of da large number of small continuous improvements carried out over the time.

 Rolling has existed for hundreds of years.
 The first rolls were small, hand driven and they were used to flatten gold and silver in the manufacture of jewelry and art.
 Rolling mills were found in Middle East and South Asia as early as 600 BCE (Before Common Era).
 These mills were of crude form but they used the same basic principles which are associated with the rolling process.
 The first known design of a rolling mill in Europe dates back to 1485 and is attributed to Leonardo da Vinci.
-In one of his drawings (Fig 1), he had described for the first time the possibility of ‘making a material pass’ between two cylindrical rollers with parallel axes to modify its thickness.
+In one of his drawings, he had described for the first time the possibility of ‘making a material pass’ between two cylindrical rollers with parallel axes to modify its thickness.
 Also in this case it was provided for the cold rolling of ductile materials, especially for lead, and tin etc. This design was very advanced for the time and it is not certain whether any mill based on this design was ever built.

 The power being used for driving the rolling mills has passed through four phases.
 The first phase was the manual phase.
 During this phase, the power source needed for early rolling was small and hand-driven rolls were used to flatten the metals for jewelry and artwork.
 In later machines, men turned an adjustable cross or crank, which were attached to the rolls.
 Manual power could only roll softer metals like gold, silver, tin, and lead.
-Fig 2 shows an early type of rolling mills being operated by the manual power.

 In the third phase the rolling mills used steam power.
 Steam power first appeared in the late 1700s because of the invention of James Watt.
 The steam engine created the physical power which replaced the manual / animal power.
 The rolling mills of this era harnessed the power created by the steam engines.
 Steam engines were commonly used for driving the mills in the 1800s, and by the late 1800s, steam engines were the most popular source for power.
 Despite its strength in supplying power, steam engines were largely inefficient.
-Fig 4 gives a steam driven sheet rolling mill in the late nineteenth century.

 In the fourth phase, the rolling mills used electric power.
 The advantage was that the power generation could be delinked from the rolling mills, since the electric power was conveniently transmitted from remote generators to motors directly attached to mills.
 The electric powered rolling mill first appeared around 1900.
 Electric power remains the choice for operations today.